-Picks that are helping feed The D’s hot-and happening food scene
+Top new restaurants in Detroit that are helping feed The D’s hot-and happening food scene.

 Sometimes a little bragging is justified.
 When it comes to Detroit’s erupting restaurant scene, we have lots of good — or should we say tasty — reasons for tooting our own horn.
 Others think so, too.
 Top of mind: Zagat called Detroit one of its hottest food cities in late 2016.
 This year, National Geographic followed suit, naming Detroit North America’s top unexpected city for food lovers for 2017.